Flu Shots at UCSF

 In the U.S., flu season generally begins in October and continues through May.
 It's best to be vaccinated sooner than later, so you'll be protected throughout the season.

-Many UCSF clinics offer flu shots during already scheduled visits, too.
-Feel free to ask about it when you go in for your appointment.
+Many UCSF clinics offer flu shots during already scheduled visits.
+Feel free to ask about this when you go in for your appointment.

 Your immunization history